 If you want to keep living like a local, it’s time to learn another word: hamam.
 The Turkish Baths Experience is like none other.
 Plus, you’ll be all refreshed and ready for a night on the town.
 If you’ve got a fever and the only prescription is more lute, book Istanbul hotels in Beyoglu for high-energy nightlife.

-Touch down at Istanbul Atatürk Airport (IST), about 18 km west of the Old City.
-From there, the city is well connected by bus, subway and trams, but you have some hills and bodies of water to contend with, which makes routes somewhat complicated.
-Otherwise, taxis and car hire are the most efficient ways to get from the airport to your hotel in Istanbul’s less walkable neighbourhoods.
+You’ll touch down at Istanbul Ataturk Airport (IST), about 18km west of the Old City.
+From there, the city is well-connected by buses, subways and trams, but you have some hills and bodies of water to contend with, which makes routes somewhat complicated.
+Otherwise, taxis or one of Wotif’s car hire deals are the most efficient ways to get from the airport to your hotel in Istanbul.

 Sparks will fly if your visit falls on National Day on October 29—it’s fireworks time!
 You can head across the strait to Uskudar Port for an excellent view, but your absolute best bet is to be out on the strait.
 Hitch a ride on a boat and you’ll be cruising like royalty.

 Istanbul loves fireworks, and New Year’s Eve is another great time to see them.
 Avoid the tourist hotbeds (looking at you, Taksim Square) and head to Kadikoy if you want the authentic—and crowded—experience.
 Live music, artificial snow, lasers and disco balls have all been part of the deal in past years.
 Of course, there’s also plenty of statue-climbing and shouting, so if you want something a little more relaxed, Istanbul accommodation on Istiklal Caddesi in Beyoglu is a good choice instead.